Sunless Sea: Reception

 Sunless Sea received mostly positive reviews from professional critics on launch, with the writing and setting being the most highly praised aspects of the game.
 Aggregate review website Metacritic assigned score of 81/100.

 IGN awarded it 8.3 out of 10 saying "Sunless Sea gives you a wonderful world to explore that's packed with memorable written vignettes and danger."

 The game won Rock, Paper, Shotguns award for best game writing of 2014, and was nominated for a Writer's Guild of Great Britain Best Writing in Videogames Award in 2015.

 GameSpot awarded it a score of 6 out of 10, saying "Sunless Sea is an ambitious work that attempts to capture the sheer kinetic thrill of discovery in a bottle without the inevitable entropy of player completion depleting it, and falls well short."

-As of 25 February 2015, the game has sold 100,000 copies.
+As of 25 February 2015, the game had sold 100,000 copies.
 According to director Alexis Kennedy, sales had risen to 350,000 units by June 2018.